Korean hip-hop: Localization

 Korean hip-hop started from and was highly influenced by American hip-hop, yet evolved to have local characteristics as it adapted to the cultural context of Korean society.
 Since the 1990s, American hip-hop was brought into and spread through South Korea in several channels: tangible forms of music like cassette tapes and CDs from America to South Korea, individual bodies to/from America and within South Korea, and virtual communities of hip-hop listeners.
 Korean Americans especially played a significant role in localizing American hip-hop with their English-speaking ability and access to American culture.
 Tiger JK of Drunken Tiger and his wife Yoon Mi-rae, then a member of a Korean-American hip-hop/R&B group called Uptown, formed the Movement Crew, the influential hip-hop community that gave rise to groups like Dynamic Duo, Leessang, and Epik High, who collectively planted the localized hip-hop firmly in the mainstream pop music in South Korea.
 In Korea today, American hip-hop and Korean hip-hop exist as separate categories in almost every music chart and sales: oeguk hipap meaning foreign hip-hop and gungnae hipap meaning domestic hip-hop.

-There are parallels between Korean hip-hop and American hip-hop, in that they follow a lot of trends from American hip-hop while adding their own elements to them, creating their sound from sounds widely popularised from American music.
+There are parallels between Korean and American hip-hop.
+Both genres follow many of the same trends, but Korean hip-hop adds its own elements, creating a sound based on widely popularised American music.